 By Stitcher, aka Paula

 A Bit About Sewing with Stitcher – The Website Overview

-I look forward to having you become part of the extended Stitcher community!
+I’m looking forward to having you become part of the extended Stitcher community!